Smithsonian/mpc-public/README.md

 # mpc-public

-An over-arching repository to hold various publically-released pieces of code written by the MPC
+An over-arching repository to hold various publicly-released pieces of code written by the MPC

 Notes for MPC staff/developers can be found in *DEVELOPER_NOTES.md*

 ## Current contents

-As of April 2023, only the *mpc_orb* component exists within *mpc-public*.
+As of May 2023, only the *mpc_orb* component exists within *mpc-public*.
 The MPC intends to add additional components over the coming months.

 ### mpc_orb